 Prior to her appointment at O’Neill, Kuhar was executive director of Washington Concert Opera and director and assistant professor of Arts Management at Sweet Briar College.
 An active music educator and mezzo-soprano, she has worked in the classroom as an educator and teaching artist with students of all ages, gives regular master classes and workshops at colleges and young artist programs around the country, has performed professionally throughout the U.S., South America, and Europe, and is a Metropolitan Opera National Council Auditions Regional Finalist.
 She frequently presents at conferences on topics ranging from arts policy, fund development, arts education and pedagogy, and community engagement.

-Kuhar holds a bachelor’s degree with honors in Arts Administration and a Master’s in Music Education, Phi Sigma Iota, from Butler University; and a Doctor of Music in Voice with Distinction from Indiana University Jacobs School of Music.
-She has published and presented on arts policy and leadership, curriculum design and implementation, Leonard Bernstein, and arts entrepreneurship.
-Committed to service, Kuhar is a reviewer for The Journal of Arts Management, Law, and Society, serves on the board of directors of the Jacobs School of Music Alumni Association, and is an active member of Americans for the Arts, Association of Arts Administration Educators, and National Guild for Community Arts Education.
+Kuhar holds a bachelor’s degree with honors in Arts Administration and a Master’s in Music Education from Butler University and a Doctor of Music in Voice from Indiana University Jacobs School of Music.
+Committed to service, Kuhar served as the inaugural co-chair of the Indiana Arts Homecoming, is the current Indiana Federal State Captain for the National Arts Action Summit, and is an active member of the Association of Arts Administration Educators and the National Guild for Community Arts Education.